Allanceng/gm-httpengine-studio/README.md

-# GMHttpEngine for Android Studio
+# GMHttpEngine

-Project for Android Studio
+Build On Android Studio with Gradle

-Build on Gradle.

-Have Fun~
+Support for Sonatype in ZjSeek

+A Simple Http Engine

+see example for more details